Lunyachek/brand/RG_CHANGELOG.rst

-[Enhancement] - 2022-09-13
+[Enhancement] - 2022-09-20
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-* stick footer for the learning MFE when it has loaded with error (RGOeX-1877)
+* add ability to translate text from brand and add translations (RGOeX-1844)

 [Enhancement] - 2022-09-13
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 * add cropping for a long username and padding for the section with username for mobile (RGOeX-1728)
+* stick footer for the learning MFE when it has loaded with error (RGOeX-1877)

 [Enhancement] - 2022-08-29
 ~~~~~~~~~~~~~~~~~~~~~~~~~~